Naidanzheng/DATA-602-Homework-1/README.md

 To diagnose a linear model.
 ![predicted.png](https://github.com/Naidanzheng/DATA-602-Homework-1/blob/master/predicted.png)

-From the graph, the residual plotsIt is a good model when it only used to find the relationship between birth weight and cigarettes.
+From the graph, the residual plot is a good model when it only used to find the relationship between birth weight and cigarettes.

 To find the other determinations of child's birth weight rate.
 ![coefficient.png](https://github.com/Naidanzheng/DATA-602-Homework-1/blob/master/coefficient.png)